Ventureaxis/ProperMusic.Documents.ProperWeb/documents/menu.md

 - Products (sub menu)
 	- Dashboard - Product Dashboard for viewing and managing products within ProperWeb
 	- Bulk Uploads - Dashboard for viewing/uploading bulk products
-	- Product Importer - Browser for importing products into ProperWeb from Basil
 - Reports - Access to the Supplier Stock report email trigger
 - Admin (sub menu)
 	- Users - dashboard for viewing and managing users in the System